 From: Hawthorne, CA, USA

-Haling from the Los Angeles suburb of Hawthorn, CA, the Beach Boys are considered by most to have been the most successful U.S. rock and roll band of the 1960s.
-Original members included the three Wilson brothers; Brian (vocals, bass, piano), Dennis (drums), and Carl (lead guitar, vocals); the Wilson brothers' cousin Mike Love (vocals); and school friend Al Jardine (rhythm guitar, vocals).
+Hailing from the Los Angeles suburb of Hawthorn, CA, the Beach Boys are considered by most to have been the most successful U.S. rock and roll band of the 1960s.
+Original members included the three Wilson brothers: Brian (vocals, bass, piano), Dennis (drums) and Carl (lead guitar, vocals), along with the Wilson brothers' cousin Mike Love (vocals) and school friend Al Jardine (rhythm guitar, vocals).
 Brian Wilson was also their lead songwriter and is considered by many to be a bona fide musical genius.

 Celebrate The News

 (Original 45 Label: Capitol 2530, B - June, 1969)